Yoga is an incredibly powerful practice that anyone can pick up in their home and experience the benefits.

 Yoga is a practice of self-study

 First of all, the act of consistently being on a yoga mat trains our bodies and minds.
 Then, it also illuminates patterns, habits, and routines.
 In other words, when you practice, you really pay attention to where you are carrying tension in your body.
 You start to become more aware of your mind and emotions that flood through while you are in poses.
 Consciously send prana (life force energy) throughout your body with each breath, especially to areas where you feel any constriction.
 This simple practice will allow you to be more present with your practice and everything around you.

-Self-care - Self-care is so important in this day and age of busy lives where you may feel there is not enough time to care for yourself.
+Self-care is so important in this day and age of busy lives where you may feel there is not enough time to care for yourself.
 First, this is a nice time to remember that the present moment is eternal!
 Next, set aside time to give yourself more self-nurturance.
 Carving out time and space in your day allows us to recharge and refocus.
 These essential moments allow ample time to release charged emotions and create your future interactions with others more genuine and positive.
-Taking care of yourself is what enables you to take care of those around you.
-It starts within.
+Taking care of yourself is what enables you to take care of those around you, therefore it starts within.

 How to develop a home practice

-Give yourself time - Develop your home practice with patience.
-Start with small personal time goals of ten minutes, twenty minutes, forty minutes, and maybe eventually 60 minutes.
-If you miss a day, don’t worry about it, there is no need to judge or criticize yourself.
+Above all, it takes patience to develop your home practice.
+It’s important to start with small personal time goals at first, of ten minutes, twenty minutes, forty minutes, and maybe eventually 60 minutes.
+And remember, if you miss a day, don’t worry about it, there is no need to judge or criticize yourself.
 Respect the time that you have committed to self-care and practice gratitude for all the moments on your mat.

-The beauty of a home yoga practice is that it is versatile and independent.
-Yoga practice has the power to ebbed and flow, but keep coming back to and create your space on your mat, your body will thank you!
+After all, the beauty of a home yoga practice is that it is versatile and independent.
+Yoga practice has the power to ebbed and flow, but keep coming back to and it no matter what is happening in your outer world.
+When you create space on your mat for your inner journey, your body, mind, and soul will thank you!